 No guarantees – you understand that we don’t guarantee press (we can’t)!

 Hold your horses – you understand that PR can be a slow burn (sometimes we can get press for you in minutes (literally), whereas other times it could take months.
 Either way, we’ll be sure to give you a steer as to how long you should expect to wait, but usually it’s weeks (we’re pretty awesome!).

-Bigger picture – you understand that PR should be part of a wider marketing strategy and that it won’t transform your business overnight (see our ‘What goals can we help’ page for more information).
+Bigger picture – you understand that PR should be part of a wider marketing strategy and that it won’t transform your business overnight.

-Caps – you understand we set a ‘cap’ of £600 on each press release, comment piece, or line-up/review.
+Caps – you understand we set a ‘cap’ of £600 on each press release, comment, line-up or review.
 That means that even if you get 50 articles from one press release – you’ll only pay a maximum of £600.
 It’s rare, but the cap is there to protect you in case the media goes wild for you.

 Boo boos – you understand that mistakes can happen that are out of our control.
 If a publication makes a mistake with your name in a print article, we’ll waiver the fee (that’s not fair on you).
 If it’s for an online article, it’s only chargeable if we can get it fixed within 10 days.
 If we can’t – it’s on us.
 For other mistakes, we’ll try and get them fixed but we can’t make guarantees and the article will still be chargeable.

 The last word – you understand that the publication / journalist / editor has the ultimate say as to what makes the final cut for a published article – we can make requests (such as backlinks and specific imagery), but ultimately, we are not the publishers.

 Letting us down – you understand that if you commit to a comment, interview or review opportunity and don’t follow through, we’ll charge you a fee of £250 (as we’ll have an upset journalist buddy to try and placate).
 We’ll consider this a rule break and may choose to offboard you from the partnership if this happens.